Home

 I fight with my husband I am kind to my husband To love and appreciate my husband

 Now draw a line through the things in the first column.
 You are about to embark in new directions.
-You may not know exactly what it will look like - but you are excited about having all the items in the third list.
+You may not know exactly what it will look like - but you must feel excited about having all items in the third list.

 Now take the third list and make a list of the items.
 Put the words "I choose" in front of the item.